CRLab/visualtactilegrasping/index.md

 #### Training data

-To acquire the datasets, please email me at 'davidwatkins at cs dot columbia dot edu'.
-- 726 pointclouds for each of 608 objects, as well as the 428,340 corresponding 40<sup>3</sup> aligned x,y training example pairs from the Grasp and YCB Databases.
+- 726 pointclouds for each of 608 objects, as well as the 428,340 corresponding 40<sup>3</sup> aligned x,y training example pairs from the Grasp and YCB Databases. [here](http://mainland.cs.columbia.edu:8001/aligned_training_examples.tar.gz)
 - Combined grasp_database and ycb as binvox files rather than .pcd.
-Much smaller download.
+Much smaller download. [here](http://mainland.cs.columbia.edu:8001/binvox_training_examples.tar.gz)

 #### Ground Truth Meshes
 The ground truth meshes are not ours to distribute.
 To get them, please register at: